Patient Bill of Rights

 Upon admission to the hospital, you will be asked if you want to be listed in the Patient Directory.
 If so, family and friends may, upon request, be updated on your medical status, care, treatment plan, prognosis, and discharge plan.
 Saying No to inclusion in the Patient Directory means no information will be given about you.

 Windom Area Health uses Language Line Interpreter Services and provides access to interpreter services at no cost for patients.
-Language line provides video or audio access for multiples languages, including but not limited to:
+Language Line provides video or audio access for multiple languages, including but not limited to:

 - American Sign Language

 Patient privacy is important to us, please click below to read our Notice of Privacy Practices.

 Windom Area Health endorses the Patients’ Bill of Rights and patient responsibilities.
 Such responsibilities include, but need not be limited to the following:

 - Be considerate of the privacy and rights of others.
 Use television, radio and lights in a courteous manner that does not disturb others.

 - Provide current and complete information about your past illnesses, hospitalizations, medications and other health-related matters.